Member of:

 If you have a Last Will and Testament, that is the heart of your Estate Plan.
 It does just three things.
 First, it specifies who is to inherit your property.
 Then, your plan tells who will take care of any minor children (if you have any).
 Finally, it indicates who is to be your Executor to make sure your wishes are carried out.

-You can add a Power of Attorney and a Living Will to your Last Will and Testament.
+You can add a Power of Attorney and a Healthcare Directive to your Last Will and Testament.
 These additional documents will enable your affairs and well-being to be taken care of if you become incapacitated.

-These three documents — your Will, a Power of Attorney, and your Living Will — make a good basic Estate Plan.
+These three documents — your Will, a Power of Attorney, and your Healthcare Directive — make a good basic Estate Plan.

 Family Trust / Living Trust